nonameplum/ComposableArchitectureCancelledEventsSampleApp/README.md

 ## Issue Description

+## UPDATE - Clarification: Expected TCA behavior

+Per guidance from the TCA maintainers, the behavior demonstrated here is **expected** in The Composable Architecture, even if it may feel unintuitive at first.

+In short, when a child feature is dismissed, TCA cancels effects that originated from that child (and any effects they spawned), even if a parent reducer is the one returning the effect.

 ### Expected Behavior
 When a reducer remains in place and only its internal destination states change (e.g., from `destination1` to `destination2`), effects running in the parent reducer should **NOT** be cancelled.